 The cook time of soap recipes will vary with the fats/oils involved.
 It takes about an hour for me with this recipe.

-The soap is now no longer caustic and is safe to touch.
+Once the soap tests clear, it’s no longer caustic and is safe to touch.

 This is optional, but I prefer to transfer the mixture to a new bowl and continue to stir for a couple of minutes, letting the soap cool slightly.
 This helps reduce the chance of a too-hot mixture “cooking out” your fragrance.
 In this case, I was making a two-layer soap (different additives, fragrances, and coloring) so I divided the soap.